 How Virtualization of Machines Related to the BYOD Trend

-There are also software-as-a-service (SaaS) services, like Google Docs, that offer users across devices the ability to get work done and share it through collaboration with others.
-This component of the BYOD trend enables collaboration through applications like Google Docs or TrackVia which are not tied to a single computer like the Microsoft Office suite is.
+Software-as-a-service (SaaS) services, like Google Docs, offer users across devices the ability to get work done and share it through collaboration with others.
+This component of the BYOD trend enables collaboration through applications like Google Docs or TrackVia which are not tied to a single computer.

 Despite Cost Benefits for Companies, IT Costs May Go Up As a Result of BYOD

 This sort of device management can lead to inevitable mounting costs as companies invest in more staff and protocol to handle mobile management software and security.
-According to a report from the RedmondDeveloper, this cost increases companies’ IT costs as a whole.
-Companies have to train IT staff with more tools to use at their disposal and have to hire more technicians.
+According to a report from Turbotek, this cost increases companies’ IT costs as a whole in stifled productivity and security concerns.
 As they explained:

-This discrepancy between current relationships between IT and individual technological solutions (the consumerization of IT) is one that isn’t going to disappear anytime soon.
+This discrepancy between current relationships between IT and individual technological solutions is one that isn’t going to disappear.
 As a result, mobile device management (MDM) is starting to be used by more companies as a way for companies to control and manage the BYOD trend.
 It is required for security, stability and software compatibility of devices to be up to the company standards.

 The BYOD Trend Will Not Totally Replace the Need for Companies to Provide Infrastructure